Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary check-ups and medical intervention will be required.

 PDD is commonly known as Macaw Wasting Syndrome and Parrot Wasting Syndrome because it mostly impacts Macaws, African grey parrots, Amazon parrots, cockatoos, and conures.

-Veterinary treatment is likely to be required at some point in your parrot’s life.
+Veterinary treatment is likely required at some point in your parrot’s life.
 Many common conditions spread quickly between birds and present themselves without any symptoms.
 Only a trained avian vet can identify specific health problems, so always schedule your parrot’s annual health checks.